Bridging Finance

 Bridging finance is a short-term loan – usually 24 months or less – that individuals or businesses can take to alleviate temporary funding gaps between buying, selling, and refinancing a property or land.

+As mentioned, bridging finance is secured, meaning assets are secured against the loan, usually property, or in some circumstances, high-value assets like artwork or jewellery.
 The loan can be secured against the property you’re buying with bridging finance, existing properties, or a combination of both.
-If the borrower cannot repay the loan, the lender could take possession of these assets.
+The lender can take possession of these assets in the event of a default.

-Whether using bridging finance for property development, property refurbishment or buying land or property, the loan will typically be repaid by:
+Whether using bridging finance for property development, property refurbishment or buying land, typical exit strategies include:

 - Selling another property